ravenrebels/egowallet/README.md

 # Private wallet for Ravencoin

-This is a graphical user interface facade on top of your own full blown Raven core node (Ravencoin wallet)
+This is a graphical user interface facade on top of your own full blown Raven core node (Ravencoin wallet).

+Egowallet has the following capabilities
+* Show wallet RVN balance
+* List all assets/tokens in the wallet
+* Transfer/send RVN from wallet
+* You can NOT send assets, not yet

 ## OVERVIEW